deepanprabhu/deepanprabhu.github.io/index.md

 Lately, i spent some time to think about what **functions** are and how to write them ?
 What is an appropriate mental model that is easy and apt for people to understand ?

-##Crafting Functions##
+## Crafting Functions

-Functions in programming are functions from mathematics.
+Functions in programming are indeed functions from mathematics.

 For example, in mathematics, we describe a function that doubles a value as below, f(x) = x*2;

+1. f(x) is the name of the function.
+2. x is an input, or in programming terms called a parameter.

 The same function written in javascript is,